online-ml/river/CONTRIBUTING.md

 ### Adding your change to the documentation

-If you've added a new functionality, then you will have to add it to the documentation.
+If you've added a new functionality, then you will have to write a docstring and add it to the documentation.
 To do so you can edit the `docs/api.rst` file accordingly.
 Feel free to ask for help.
+If you've made a change to an existing class then you have to make sure that you've updated it's docstring accordingly.
+To make sure your modifications to the documentation are okay go to the `docs` directory and run `make html`.

 ## Making a pull request